form3tech-oss/terraform-provider-postgresreplication/README.md

 # terraform-provider-postgresreplication

-terraform provider to manage postgres replication slots
+A Terraform provider for managing postgres logical replication slots